jonathangjertsen/JDict/README.md

-# JDict
+# jdict

 Dictionary extended with convenience methods that depend heavily on dictionaries being ordered by insertion order.

 ## Requirements

-JDict requires Python 3.6+.
+jdict requires Python 3.6+.
 It will raise an Exception if imported with a lower version.

-JDict has no dependencies, except for the following methods which require pandas: `series`, `datarow`, and `datacol`.
+jdict has no dependencies, except for the following methods which require pandas: `series`, `datarow`, and `datacol`.

 ## Installation